-- A. If a dispute arises from the action of an authority higher than the immediate supervisor, such dispute may be initiated at the appropriate step of this procedure. - B. When meetings, conferences or arbitration hearings are scheduled or held under this Article, employees who are required to attend or who are called as witnesses by one of the parties shall, with 48 hours advance notice, be excused from his duties.
-Grievance meetings shall be treated as work time. - C. A grievance may be withdrawn at any time.
-After withdrawal the grievant shall not file any subsequent grievance on the basis of the same event.

-- D. Upon the failure of the grievant, or his/her representative where appropriate, to file an appeal within the time limits provided in this Article, the grievance shall be deemed to have been resolved by the decision at the previous step. - E. Except for good cause shown as determined by the arbitrator selected for arbitration of the grievance, only those issues and sections of this MOU cited in the initial filing of the grievance may be considered at subsequent steps of the procedure. - F. Each party has an obligation to fully present its position and its evidence in support of its position at each step of the grievance procedure.
-No party may present evidence at an arbitration hearing if the party refused to present such evidence during the grievance procedure. - G. The decision to submit a case to arbitration shall be a waiver of all other remedies except as provided otherwise by statute. - H. If an employee wins a grievance/appeal, that employee shall receive the requested resolution or what a hearing officer sees fit no later than two (2) weeks following the decision.
+- A. If a dispute arises from the action of an authority higher than the immediate supervisor, such dispute may be initiated at the appropriate step of this procedure. - B. When meetings, conferences or hearings are scheduled or held under this Article, employees who are required to attend or who are called as witnesses - C. by one of the parties shall, with 48 hours advance notice, be excused from his duties.
+Grievance meetings shall be treated as work time. - D. A grievance may be withdrawn at any time.
+After withdrawal the grievant shall not file any subsequent grievance on the basis of the same event. - E. Upon the failure of the grievant, or his/her representative where appropriate, to file an appeal within the time limits provided in this Article, the grievance shall be deemed to have been resolved by the decision at the previous step. - F. Only those issues and sections of this MOU cited in the initial filing of the grievance may be considered at subsequent steps of the procedure. - G. Each party has an obligation to fully present its position and its evidence in support of its position at each step of the grievance procedure.
+No party may present evidence at an hearing before the Office of Administrative Hearings if the party refused to present such evidence during the grievance procedure. - H. The decision to submit a case to the Office of Administrative Hearings shall be a waiver of all other remedies except as provided otherwise by statute. - I. If an employee wins a grievance/appeal, that employee shall receive the requested resolution or what a hearing officer sees fit not later than two (2) weeks following the decision.